Three Days In Sundance: A Park City Journal

 View article link for the coverage of Canon’s Women in Cinematography event here:

 7:00pm: Popping back into Canon, I discover my friend Meredith.
-She invites me to dinner and to see “D-Train” which i jump on, then recall my duty.
+She invites me to dinner and to see “D-Train” which I jump on, then recall my duty.
 “I have to reach out to our panelist and prepare the equipment for tomorrow.”
 She tells me they plan to head out at 9:00pm.
-I loose about ten minutes getting lost finding the condo.
-As I’m doing my work I learn I’m invited to an intimate dinner at the Stein Ericcson.
+I loose about ten minutes getting lost (again!)
+Finally back at the condos and busy at work, I learn I’m invited to an intimate dinner at the Stein Ericcson.
 “Sorry Meredith, but I have an important reservation!”
 She understands.

 9:45pm: Dinner.
 Yum!